Smoked Pulled Pork Shoulder Recipe (Pork Butt)

 - Remove it and let it rest in the foil for 30-60 minutes.

-- Unwrap it, remove the bones and any large chunks of fat, and shred using forks, tongs, or hands.
+- Unwrap it, remove the bones and large chunks of fat, and shred using forks, tongs, or hands.

 - Serve pulled with your favorite BBQ sauce or as a sandwich.